GrahamDumpleton/wrapt/docs/decorators.rst

 ===================

-The **wrapt** module provides various components, but the main reason that it likely is to be used is for creating decorators.
+The **wrapt** module provides various components, but the main reason that it would be used is for creating decorators.
 This document covers the creation of decorators and all the information needed to cover what you can do within the wrapper function linked to your decorator.